-4 Funding Available, Duration and Start
+5 Funding Available, Duration and Start

-The SDAP 2023 will provide funding for projects up to a maximum of €250,000 (inclusive of overheads) per award.
-The HRB plans to commit in the region of up to €2 million to the SDAP 2023 Awards.
+SDAP 2025 will provide funding for projects up to a maximum of €350,000 (inclusive of overheads) per grant.

-Quality permitting a minimum of 8 awards will be funded.
-Awards will have a typical duration of between 18-24 months.
+The HRB plans to commit in the region of up to €4 million to support both cycles of SDAP 2025.
+Quality permitting a minimum of 11 grants will be funded across both cycles.
+Grants will have a typical duration of between 36-42 months.

-The award will offer research related costs including salary for research staff, running costs, FAIR data management costs, equipment and dissemination costs, and overheads contributions.
+The grant will offer research related costs including salary for research staff, running costs, FAIR data management costs, equipment and dissemination costs, and overheads contributions.

-Note: The SDAP 2023 award will not fund the salary and related costs of tenured academic staff within research institutions (including buy-out from teaching time etc.).
+Note: The SDAP 2025 grant will not fund the salary and related costs of tenured academic staff within research institutions (including buy-out from teaching time etc.).

-The budget requested and the award duration must reflect the scale and nature of the proposed research, and reviewers will thoroughly assess the level of funds and timeframe requested when reviewing the application.
+The budget requested and the grant duration must reflect the scale and nature of the proposed research, and reviewers will thoroughly assess the level of funds and timeframe requested when reviewing the application.